ChadSmith2020/reconstitution/README.md

 ## Wear-a-Mask to Keep-us-Open Project

 The Wear-a-Mask to Keep-us-Open project provides sign templates to educate people about the importance of wearing a mask to protect themselves and others from COVID-19 and to inform them that it is State Law (where applicable) to do so.
-Download the PDF Signs with MIT License: [Wear-a-Mask to Keep-us-Open](https://github.com/ChadSmith2020/reconstitution/raw/master/publications/2020-0714-wear-a-mask.pdf)
+Download the PDF Signs with MIT License: [Wear-a-Mask to Keep-us-Open](https://github.com/ChadSmith2020/reconstitution/raw/master/publications/2020-0714-wear-a-mask.pdf)  Thank you for posting these signs.

+If there is anything found to be offensive or innacurrate, please [create an issue](https://github.com/ChadSmith2020/reconstitution/issues).

 Next step for this project is to convert the mask source to Keynote or Powerpoint to make it easier for others to contribute.
-If you would like to contribute a sign, [create an issue](https://github.com/ChadSmith2020/reconstitution/issues) to publish it in a fork.
+If you would like to contribute a sign, [create an issue](https://github.com/ChadSmith2020/reconstitution/issues) or publish it in a fork.

 ## About